Searching for pet friendly houseplants safe for cats and dogs? Here are 25 beautiful, ASPCA approved pet safe houseplants.

 Similar in texture and size to a succulent, all plants in the Hawthoria genus are safe for cats and dogs.

-Plus, they’re fairly easy to maintain, requiring just some bright light and weekly watering.
+Plus, they’re fairly easy to maintain, requiring just some bright to full light and weekly watering in warmer seasons.

 Fortunately, they’re also cat safe and pet friendly.

-Famous for its ziggy stripped leaves and bright white and green combo, the Prayer Plant is one houseplant you’ll definitely want to add to your pet-safe shortlist.
+Famous for its ziggy striped leaves and bright white and green combo, the Prayer Plant (Maranta leuconeura) is one houseplant you’ll definitely want to add to your pet-safe shortlist.

-This stunning houseplant is non-toxic to cats, thrives in bright, but indirect sunlight, but can survive in dimmer light, and could easily be a statement piece in the center of any room.
+This stunning houseplant is non-toxic to cats and dogs, thrives in bright, but indirect sunlight, but can survive in dimmer light, and could easily be a statement piece in the center of any room.

 I love the alternate name on this one.
 Swedish Ivy, neither Swedish nor Ivy and also known as Creeping Charlie, is a perfectly safe houseplant for pets to be around.